atomicobject/jquery_expand_assets/README.md

 ## Creating and using templates

 Create your templates in a directory named `app/assets/javascripts/templates`.
-Organize your templats within subdirectories.
+Organize your templates within subdirectories.
 I personally organize them based on what resource they're associated with.

 Write your template and wrap it in a root element.